Halston Netflix Limited Series

 FACT: Did you know that Halston didn’t really “make it” until he was 36 years old?
 That was in 1968, when he opened his first boutique on Madison Avenue.
 Clearly a self-made man who paid his dues.

 Halston worked long hours, staying up til 2:00AM often, a “workaholic” his niece Lesley admits.
 “He wasn’t out circulating much in the world.
 He was at functions.
 He was approachable enough.”
 Honestly Halston worked hard and deserved to enjoy himself at Studio 54 for those 3 years of the hay day as they call it (1977 – February 1980).
 So I do agree with his niece Lesley, it’s opportunistic and irresponsible to focus and promote the “salacious”—because stretching the truth to sell money and grab an audience is common in show business.
 I mean, even the choice of Ewan McGregor—he looks nothing like Halston.
 Halston was way hansomer than McGregor— photographs and video of him show you his elegance and matinee idol good looks—he really was like a model himself.
 In my interview with Lesley she actually would’ve preferred someone like Armie Hammer to play her uncle.
-This might sound crazy, but in my estimation, I could see Channing Tatum or Hugh Grant playing Halston, but I think the voice might be a challenge for him; also I’m not sure how he would look slim instead of buff.
+This might sound crazy, but in my estimation, I could see Austin Butler (he’s playing Elvis btw) or Channing Tatum playing Halston.
+Hugh Grant would be excellent I think as Halston in his 40s+ to the end.

 What’s also problematic about the choice of McGregor is that in his portrayal he does not sound the way Halston spoke.
 Halston had a mellifluous voice with a sort of raspy timber and slight Mid-Atlantic accent.
 Halston to me registered as someone who was as enchanting as his creations.